w3f/polkadot-wiki/docs/learn/how-to/vault-create-account.md

     [Polkadot Vault: How to Add a New Chain and Update the Metadata](vault-add-chain-metadata.md)

-Click "Done" and that's it, your accounts are ready to use!
+Click "Done" and that's it, your accounts are ready to use.

 ![](../../assets/how-to/65031299580.png)